17 Apostle Islands Things To Do: Explore Bayfield and Wisconsin’s Hidden Gem National Lakeshore

 • Cornucopia Coffee & Sweet Shoppe, Cornucopia: Coffee and bakery on the other side of the peninsula

 • Sgt.
-Pepperoni’s, Bayfield: Take out pizza
+Pepperoni’s, Bayfield: Take out pizza we really enjoyed in our hotel room

 • The Copper Trout, Bayfield: Italian pasta and entrees

-• Siskowit Farmhouse, Cornucopia: Grassfed beef raised on the property, serving mostly burgers
+• Siskowit Farmhouse, Cornucopia: Grass-fed beef raised on the property, serving mostly burgers

-• The Creamery Bar, Bayfield: Late night hangout
+• The Creamery Bar, Bayfield: Late-night hangout

 • The Fat Radish, Cornucopia: Farm-to-table, locally sourced, and sustainable plates

-This is not an all inclusive list of restaurants and places to eat.
-However, these are places where we’ve personally tried the food, or we’ve walked by and really wanted to try!
+This is not an all-inclusive list of restaurants and places to eat.
+However, these are places where we’ve personally tried the food or we’ve walked by and really wanted to try!

 Where to Stay